Which number system is "best" for describing empirical reality?: Discussion

 \section{Discussion}

-The much discussed ``unreasonable effectiveness of mathematics’’ in describing empirical reality~\cite{Wigner} is subject to a number of significant caveats --- exactly \emph{which} particular aspect of mathematics is it that is so unreasonably effective?
-There are several distinct mathematical frameworks [number systems] that might plausibly be used to model empirical reality, and given the current state of affairs physicists can still reasonably agree to differ on which is ``best’’.
+The much discussed ``unreasonable effectiveness of mathematics'' in describing empirical reality~\cite{Wigner} is subject to a number of significant caveats---exactly \emph{which} particular aspect of mathematics is it that is so unreasonably effective?
+There are several distinct mathematical frameworks (number systems) that might plausibly be used to model empirical reality, and given the current state of affairs, physicists can still reasonably agree to differ on which is ``best''.
 My personal judgment of the most likely place to look is this: The jump from rationals to reals, though \emph{mathematically} very well motivated, might not \emph{physically} be the most appropriate step to take.
-There are many number systems intermediate in strength between the rationals and the reals, and one of these intermediate number systems, (most probably one of countable cardinality), might plausibly provide a better way of modelling empirical reality.
+There are many number systems intermediate in strength between the rationals and the reals, and one of these intermediate number systems (most probably one of countable cardinality), might plausibly provide a better way of modelling empirical reality.
+These issues are intimately connected with the question as to whether nature is fundamentally represented by a \emph{continuum} or a \emph{discretium}.
 Physically these questions become interesting if and only if one can develop a compelling mathematical alternative to real analysis (in particular, to classical differentiation and integration) that is powerful enough to allow us to do interesting things, but (hopefully) is simple enough, and different enough, to lead to compelling new physics.
-There is a rich vein of interesting ideas here, one to which both mathematicians and physicists could usefully contribute.
+For instance: Can one map the \emph{error bars} of the experimental physics into some pragmatically useful version of \emph{interval arithmetic?
+And how exactly should the edges of the relevant intervals be represented?
+Is \emph{quantum physics} really pointing toward the existence of a \emph{discretium}, or is that just an illusion? } There is a rich vein of interesting ideas here, one to which both mathematicians and physicists could usefully contribute.